firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-15-papas-gonna-buy-you-a-mockingbird.md

 part:
 previous-url:
 next-url:
-contentnote: This story contains a brief description of domestic violence.
+contentnote: This story contains elements of body horror and nonconsensual medical experimentation, as well as references to intimate partner violence.
 generalnote:
 published: false
 ---